 The Uji Bridge was a strategic crossing on the way to Kyoto.
-In the Battle of Uji, they were defending the Minamoto clan from oncoming Heike samurai; Jōmyō was recorded as fighting with bow and arrow, halberd (warrior monks’ signature weapon), sword and dagger, and continued fighting even as he was shot through with over 60 arrows.
-Meanwhile, Ichirai was trapped behind the crush of fighters, away from the action.
-In an incredible act of acrobatic courage, his solution was to catapult over the head of Jōmyō in front of him, to get to the front lines.
-Jōmyō Yama depicts this incredible scene.
+In the Battle of Uji, they were defending the Minamoto clan from oncoming Heike samurai.
+Records note that Jōmyō fought with bow and arrow, halberd (warrior monks’ signature weapon) and sword and dagger.
+Moreover, records claim he continued fighting even as he was shot through with over 60 arrows.

-During the July 24th procession, you can see how the sacred statues of Ichiraiand Jōmyō tremble with the float’s movement.
-The sculptures must have been an incredibly remarkable innovation for their time.
-The Jōmyō statue’s armor, from 14th-16th century, is an Important Cultural Property.
+During the July 24th procession, make sure to notice how Jōmyō Yama’s sacred statues of Ichirai and Jōmyō tremble as the float moves.
+The sculptures were an incredibly remarkable engineering innovation for their time.
+In addition, the Jōmyō statue’s armor, from 14th-16th century, is an Important Cultural Property.